wp-plugins/wp-genesis-box/readme.txt

 created

 == Upgrade Notice ==

+= 0.1.6 =
+- minor plugin settings page update, added more images to rotation, try to use site name instead of "This Website"

 = 0.1.5 =
 - put submit button at the top of the plugin settings page, spruce up the plugin settings page a bit, minor fixes to CSS, minor bug with parameter table on plugin settings page